Archive 7 Types of Cyberstalking Parents Need to Know About

 Let’s read about one of the most recent cyberstalking examples from the news.

 On Tuesday, January 17, 2023, a man from Ohio was sentenced to more than 12 years in prison and 15 years of supervised release after he was found guilty of, among other things, cyberstalking.
-The First Assistant U.S. Attorney Michelle M. Baeppler said “It takes great courage for victims to come forward and report coercive behavior and predatory tactics to law enforcement, because these victims came forward, this defendant was brought to justice, a minor was prevented from further harm, and our communities and children are now safer.”
+The First Assistant United States Attorney Michelle M. Baeppler said: “It takes great courage for victims to come forward and report coercive behavior and predatory tactics to law enforcement, because these victims came forward, this defendant was brought to justice, a minor was prevented from further harm, and our communities and children are now safer.”

 The FBI Agent in charge mentions that the defendant used to blackmail numerous victims.
 The stalker gained unauthorized access to his victim’s social media accounts and phone numbers.
 As part of a scheme, he obtained non-public images and other sensitive materials.
 Later he threatened his victims to make the materials public and followed this through in some cases.